cgi-js/cgi-js/README.md

 #### Node CGI Embedded - run interpreted scripts that support cgi using nodejs

-This project contains example that demonstrates working with ExpressJS

 # Usage

+This project contains example that demonstrates working with ExpressJS.
 To run CGI/Interpreted scripts with node js and express create the following script like below:

 ```javascript